Teach Kids to Advocate for Themselves

 Chore Charts

 What was your least favorite chore as a child?
 Who does that chore at your house now?
-Chores are a fact of daily life.
+Chores are a fact of daily life and chore charts should be, too.
 “Mom, it was so smart of you to try to get us to do one chore a day and not leave them all for Saturday!
 I’m so sorry I didn’t listen!
 Now I understand!”
 That’s what my married daughter said to me after my wise words and chore charts finally sunk in after all those years.
 The chore chart first appeared when my girls were in preschool.
 The weekly chores in the younger years involved bringing me the little trash cans on trash day and helping to dust or deliver piles of clean laundry to the bedroom.
 I remember once buying a new feather duster and toilet brush and bringing them home like prizes!
 Being young, my girls were excited about the new tools!
 The weekly chores grew into a daily chart that listed each person’s name and a chore that could be done in less than 5 minutes that day.
 (Saving them until Saturday was NOT an option then!)
-Dad and Mom chores were sometimes listed so everyone could see the shared workload.
-As the…
+Dad and Mom chores were sometimes listed so everyone could…

 Setting up School Year Expectations

 How does setting a homework schedule build life skills that impact the workplace?
-Just as a classroom teacher sets expectations, parents can also use the start of a new school year to set expectations for homework and chores.
+Just as a classroom teacher sets expectations, parents can also use the start of a new school year to set school year expectations for homework and chores.
 As children grow, so should their responsibilities as these life skills may impact their future workplace performance.
 During the younger years, they can be expected to put their backpack in the designated location and put any “parent homework” in a certain spot everyday.
 Homeschoolers can be expected to return their daily supplies to a designated location.
 As they get to the middle years, these school year expectations can grow.
 To avoid the morning rush or get a few more minutes of sleep, bookbags can be packed the night before, lunches can be made, and clothes laid out.
 All of this can be done by the children, with some initial supervision by the parents or caretakers.
 By the launching years, these school year expectations should be firm and there should be little need for reminders or follow ups.
 The start of a new school year is a great opportunity to revisit the expectations.
-“Each night after you clean up the dinner dishes, I’d…
+“Each night after you clean up the dinner…

 Book Review: Blazing New Homeschool Trails

 Are you more of a trailblazer or a trail follower when it comes to raising and educating kids?
 No matter how you answer this question, this BRAND NEW book, Blazing New Homeschool Trails: Educating and Launching Teens with Developmental Disabilities, could be for you!
 My friend, Natalie Vecchione, did not set out to be a trailblazer.
 She set out to be a wife and mama and along the way, realized that the path was no longer clear for her as a mama of a child with FASD (Fetal Alcohol Spectrum Disorder is a brain based disorder).
 She unexpectedly became a trailblazer and is now leading others down the path though FASD Hope.
 I had the privilege of tutoring Natalie’s son, so I got to walk a little bit along their path.
 So many hindrances to their path could have broken their family, instead, it made them stronger.
-When Natalie said she was co authoring a book, I couldn’t wait to read it.
+When Natalie said she was co-authoring a book, I couldn’t wait to read it.
 In fact, I happily volunteered to be on the launch team so I could read it early!
-I also looked forward to reading the story of Cindy LaJoy and the business, Buckaroos Slices and Scoops, that her kids…
+I also looked forward to reading the story of Cindy LaJoy and the business, Buckaroos Slices and Scoops, that her kids launched.…

 Smooth Transitions from College to Home

 What was your experience living at home after high school or college?
-Today’s blog post is a guest post from my youngest daughter, Jill Donaldson.
+Today’s blog post is a guest post from my youngest daughter, Jill Donaldson, with tips for smooth transitions from college to home.
 Having just graduated from college and returning home for her last summer before grad school, I asked Jill to give tips for parents and students for coming home from college and transitioning back to family life for the summer or winter break.
 The biggest way to create a smooth transition from college to home for the whole family is through clear communication of expectations.
 As a parent, what way do you expect your child to help around the house or what meals do you expect them to participate in?
 As a student, what freedoms do you expect to have?
-Having those conversations will greatly improve the transition especially if the student has work or school obligations on top of family expectations.
+Having those conversations will greatly improve the transition, especially if the student has work or school obligations on top of family expectations.
 Parents: One of the things that parents can do to adapt to their child’s level of college independence is to set clear expectations of their time.
-It is reasonable to ask your child to let you know what days they will be home for dinner or an estimate of what time they will be…
+It is reasonable to ask your child to let you know what days they will be home for dinner…